CHEATHAM COUNTY COALITION

 Nobody cares about our community like our community!

 That is why the Cheatham County Community Enhancement Coalition works to coordinate the efforts of different community sectors and serves as a resource for everyone supporting our youth, as we work together.

 Providing a safe, healthy, and drug-free community by educating and promoting community involvement in reducing alcohol, tobacco, substance misuse, and other health issues among youth and citizens of Cheatham County.

 TOGETHER WE CAN MAKE A DIFFERENCE

-For the past 10 years community coalitions have been proving themselves as a valuable resource making a difference in communities such as ours.
-Coalition building, collaborative problem solving, and community development are some of the most effective interventions for change available to us today.
+For the past 10 years, community coalitions have been proving themselves as valuable resources making a difference in communities such as ours.
+Coalition building, collaborative problem-solving, and community development are some of the most effective interventions for change available to us today.

 Join us at our next Coalition Monthly Meeting!